mainkoon81/Study-02-AB-Testing/README.md

        - Do changes in the independent variable(s) have significant effects on the dependent variables?
        - What are the relationships among the dependent variables?
        - What are the relationships among the independent variables?
+     - Assumptions
+       - SAMPLE_SIZE: Rule of thumb: the n in each cell > the number of DependentVariables
+       - NORMALITY: significance tests assume multivariate normality, however when cell size > ~30, things will be fine.

 ### **Randomized Block** Design VS **Two factor Factorial** Design
  - two way ANOVA can refer to two distinct but related models. [y and X1(a/b), y and x2(1/2/3...)]